on humanism and environmental crisis

 As our Hero tries to understand the budding language of Sapiens, every human infant begins to understand some words (around 3 to 6 months of age) then the objects and names merge into Piaget’s “object permanence” (around 9 months), and then she starts to point and practice first words.

-Back to the parable: Where did the “apple” come from?
+Back to the parable: Where the “apple” came from?
 It was still like a miracle or an extremely rare event.
 Unlikely modern infants, the Little Girl was not surrounded by human speech and names of objects.
 Instead, she was exposed to useful responses and skills she had to practice and imitate.
 The Beautiful could have used the word ”apple” before, as a part of an instinctual action-related expression, like “going to pick up apples”.
 Teaching the child was pretty normal, but teaching our hero and getting his understanding- was an incredible breakthrough.
 In the end, these three ancient people, the Neanderthal, Beautiful; and Little Girl shared the piece of the algorithm, the concept, the name, the thing- an apple.

 It was the magic of translation- the magic of naming, and we could imagine that new words and concepts of self “I” and “You “ and other simple “things” followed and streamed like an avalanche.